For Life Threatening Emergencies or for Crisis Care needs 24/7:

 I am worried about my student.
 Who can I call if my student is having a crisis?

 We know it can be hard when your student is having a mental health crisis.
 We are here to help the best we can.
 If your student is in imminent danger, please call 911 or UCI PD at 949-824-5223.
-If your student is in a non-life threatening crisis the UCI Counseling Center has daytime urgent care services available to students Monday through Friday 8am-5pm.
-Students experiencing a crisis can call our main number (949-824-6457) during our office hours and speak to the urgent care clinician for support.
+If your student is in a non-life threatening crisis the UCI Counseling Center has daytime Crisis Care services available to students Monday through Friday 8am-5pm.
+Students experiencing a crisis can call our main number (949-824-6457) during our office hours and speak to the Crisis Care clinician for support.
 A student can call the same number after hours and select option number “2” and be connected to a mental health professional.

 What if my child needs longer-term counseling support?